Map-A-Droid/MAD-docs/device_setup/android_dev.rst

 Magisk
 ^^^^^^
 .. warning::
   There is currently a bug in the very latest Magisk version that prevents our apps from clicking on the screen (which is needed for several scanning modes).
-Use Magisk 19.0 or lower to avoid this!
+It may work on your device, you have to try it or use Magisk 19.0 or lower to avoid this!

 .. warning::
   The hideoption with Magisk version **20.4** is not activated by default.
 Please activate that function by yourself in the magisk settings first!